NYPL/cantaloupe/README.md

 Source and derivative images are cached in `./cache`, which is mounted into the container at `/ifs/prod/iiif-imagecache`.

+You can download images from the production repo and put them into `./repo` using the correct directory structure.
+If you then connect your local canteloupe instance to the qa filestore, as long as the added images exist in that database, the local shim should be able to serve them.
+This is useful for testing images that don't render.

 ## Git Workflow

 Our branches (in order or stability are):